UAL-RE/redata-docs/source/iam.rst

 and Shibboleth with users logging in.
-Also, ``ReQUIAM`` has a command-line API to enable other manual IAM changes for the ReDATA team, such as setting a higher quota from default quota settings (See :ref:`ReDATA Overview`)
+Also, ``ReQUIAM`` has a command-line API to enable other manual IAM changes for the ReDATA team, such as setting a higher quota from default quota settings (See :ref:`IAM Overview`)

 The ``ReQUIAM_csv`` software contains the mapping between the groups on ReDATA's Figshare for Institution instance and UArizona organizational codes.
 The spreadsheet is available through `Google Docs`_.

-The working mapping is provided as a CSV file to be consumed by ``ReQUIAM``, which are publicly available on GitHub at:
+The Grouper-to-Figshare-group mapping is provided as a CSV file to be consumed by ``ReQUIAM``, which are publicly available on GitHub at:

 1. `Raw version`_
 2. `Rendered version`_